- Trip Outline

 02. Fruits every evening after dinner as a desserts

-– Domestic Airport picks up & drops by private vehicle.
+– Domestic bus station pick up & drops by private vehicle.

 – Kathmandu to Pokhara and Pokhara to Kathmandu in a tourist bus fare.